How to Build a Successful eCommerce Business: 3 Strategies that Work

 Mapping the digital journey from discovery to post-purchase support reveals gaps and opportunities for improvement.
 Visualising the journey helps prioritise enhancements that matter most to the consumer.

-If done right AI can personalise journeys.
+If done right AI tools can personalise and enhance journeys.
 However, rushed or superficial AI adoption will backfire, resulting in frustrating experiences.
-AI should be implemented thoughtfully, with a focus on augmenting—not replacing—human touchpoints.
+AI should be implemented thoughtfully, with a focus on augmenting, not replacing, human touchpoints.

 Employee Accessibility:

-While the eCommerce industry is flooded with thousands of technologies that claim to be the “silver bullet” to eCommerce business success, businesses need to focus on getting these two primary technologies right to set the foundation for success…
+While the eCommerce industry is flooded with thousands of technologies that claim to be the “silver bullet” to eCommerce business success, businesses need to focus on getting two specific technologies right to set the foundation for success…

 1. An eCommerce platform to enable consumer journeys